saifalfalah/react-handbook/content/styled-components/index.md

 In Styled Components, you can use the CSS you already know and love.
 It's just plain CSS.
 It is not pseudo CSS nor inline CSS with its limitations.

-You can use media queries, [nesting](https://tabatkins.github.io/specs/css-nesting/) and everything you might come up with.
+You can use media queries, [nesting](https://tabatkins.github.io/specs/css-nesting/) and anything else you might need.

 ## Using Vendor Prefixes